Nextiva / Blog / Marketing & Sales

 Advocacy stage of the customer lifecycle and tactics.

-In the final stage, satisfied customers with a strong sense of brand loyalty turn into advocates — promoting your brand through referrals, reviews, or user-generated content (UGC).
+In the final stage, satisfied customers with strong brand loyalty become advocates, promoting your brand through referrals, reviews, and user-generated content (UGC).
+In the loyalty stage, these valuable customers often become brand advocates, sharing their positive experiences and promoting your brand through word of mouth.

-In fact, a 2024 Harvard Business Review study found that referred customers buy more, compared with customers who discover the brand through other methods.
+In fact, a Harvard Business Review study found that referred customers buy more than those who discover the brand through other methods.

 Beyond making more purchases, referred customers also generate up to 57% more new referrals than other customers, amplifying the reach and impact of word-of-mouth marketing.

-• Referral programs like offering customers rewards or discounts for referring new clients
+• Referral programs, such as offering customers rewards or discounts for referring new clients

 • Customer advocacy programs